My Favorite Bird Feeding Resources

 The Crossley Guides are revolutionary because they allow you to ID birds from different distances and angles.

 If you have more rigorous demands of your optics, by all means check out my other binocular reviews on the site.
-And yes, I do receive a small commission if you buy anything from Amazon or Walmart.
+And yes, I do receive a commission if you buy anything from Amazon.

 I hope you find this bird feeding resource helpful.
-Please email me at help at birdoculars.com with any questions or requests you may have.
+Please email me at help at birdoculars.com or use the contact form for any questions or requests you may have.